pkp/pkp-lib/README.md

 # Open Preprint Systems

-> Open Preprint Systems (OPS) has been developed by the Public Knowledge Project.
-For general information about OPS and other open research systems, visit the [PKP web site][pkp].

 [![Build Status](https://app.travis-ci.com/pkp/ops.svg?branch=main)](https://app.travis-ci.com/pkp/ops)

-## Using Git development source

-Checkout submodules and copy default configuration :

-    git submodule update --init --recursive
-    cp config.TEMPLATE.inc.php config.inc.php

-Install or update dependencies via Composer (https://getcomposer.org/):

-    composer --working-dir=lib/pkp install
-    composer --working-dir=plugins/generic/citationStyleLanguage install

-Install or update dependencies via [NPM](https://www.npmjs.com/):

-    # install [nodejs](https://nodejs.org/en/) if you don't already have it
-    npm install
-    npm run build

-If your PHP version supports built-in development server :

-    php -S localhost:8000

-See the [Documentation Hub][doc-hub] for a more complete development guide.
+Open Preprint Systems (OPS) is open source software developed by the [Public Knowledge Project](https://pkp.sfu.ca/) to manage a preprint server.
+[Learn More](https://pkp.sfu.ca/software/ops/)

+## Usage

+Read one of these guides to get started using OPS:

+- Read the [Admin Guide](https://docs.pkp.sfu.ca/admin-guide/) to learn how to install and configure the application from an official release package.
+Use this guide to deploy to production.
+- Read the [Getting Started](https://docs.pkp.sfu.ca/dev/documentation/en/getting-started) guide to learn how to install the application from this source repository.
+Use this guide for local development.

+Visit our [Documentation Hub](https://docs.pkp.sfu.ca/) for user guides, tutorials, and technical documentation.

+## Bugs / Feature Requests

+> ⚠️ If you have found a security risk or vulnerability, please read our [security policy](SECURITY.md).

+All issues should be filed at the [pkp/pkp-lib](https://github.com/pkp/pkp-lib/issues/) repository.
+Feature requests can be made at our [Community Forum](https://forum.pkp.sfu.ca/).
+Learn more about how to [report a problem](https://docs.pkp.sfu.ca/dev/contributors/#report-a-problem).

 ## Community Code of Conduct

-This repository is one of PKP's community spaces and all activities here are guided by [PKP's Code of Conduct](https://pkp.sfu.ca/code-of-conduct/).
+This repository is a PKP community space.
+All activities here are governed by [PKP's Code of Conduct](https://pkp.sfu.ca/code-of-conduct/).
 Please review the Code and help us create a welcoming environment for all participants.

+## Contributions

+Read the [Contributor's Guide](https://docs.pkp.sfu.ca/dev/contributors/) to learn how to make a pull request.
+This document describes our code formatting guidelines as well as information about how we organize stable branches and submodules.

 ## License